ORNL/certified/docs/cli.md

-│               you have checked both of the following:              │ │ serve         Run the web server with HTTPS certificate-based      │ │               trust setup.                                         │ ╰────────────────────────────────────────────────────────────────────╯
+│               you have checked both of the following:              │ │ serve         Run the web server with HTTPS certificate-based      │ │               trust setup.                                         │ │ set-org       Setup this instance as a member of an organization.  │ ╰────────────────────────────────────────────────────────────────────╯
 ```